About the role

 What this role can offer you

-This post provides the opportunity to work in a small,
+This role provides the opportunity to assist the work of a small,

-forward

-thinking parliamentary office.
-You will develop your understanding of Tynwald
+forward-thinking parliamentary office.
+You will develop your understanding of parliamentary

 Inclusion and Diversity